Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 ## Introduction

-With the invention of new OMIC technologies, as well as with the advancement in technology withing new and old OMIC technologies, such as microarrays and next-generation sequencing, biological data has increased exponentially.
+With the invention of new OMIC technologies, as well as with the advancement in technology within new and old OMIC technologies, such as microarrays and next-generation sequencing, biological data has increased exponentially.
 These datasets are complex and would be nearly impossible for a human to extract valuable information from these in order to interpret it and make conclusions about it.
 Thus, this has given bioinformaticians and machine learning researchers a challenge to come up with ways to extract valuable information from these biological datasets to be able to fully analyze them.
-This has given rise to different deep learning algorithms and methods which are able to identify complex patterns and create predictive models and from these large biological datasets [(5)](#References).
+This has given rise to different deep learning algorithms and methods which are able to identify complex patterns and create predictive models from these large biological datasets [(5)](#References).

 ### Aim of this lesson:

-- To show how AI is revolutionizing Precision Medicine and OMICS data analysis
+- To show how Artificial Intelligence (AI) is revolutionizing Precision Medicine and OMICS data analysis
 - To explain the background of Deep Learning and Artificial Neural Networks (ANNs), with a focus on Convolutional Neural Networks (CNNs)
 - To introduce different kinds of architectures and appropriate uses
-- To show what kinds of data can be used input and output for DL in OMICS data through examples
+- To show with examples what kinds of data can be used as input and output for DL in OMICS data
 	- Particularly focus on Variant Calling as an example application

 ---